simbathesailor/simbathesailor/README.md

-## When the going goes tough, the tough gets going.
+## When the going goes tough, the tough get going.

 <img align="right" src="/basketball.gif" width="300" />

-### Worked on following :
+### Technologies/Languages worked on

-- Web technologies
-- Reactjs
-- Nodejs
-- Performace
-- Devtools

-### Learning

-- Product development
-- Golang
-- Design
-- Micro economics

-### Currently working on a tool to improve creating themeable websites , more  towards dev experience.
+Web technologies, Microservices, Reactjs, Java, C++, Python Web Performace, Devtools, Golang, and many other technologies in a decade-long career.

-My personal blog where I post every month or so
+My blog where I post every month or so

 https://simbathesailor.dev/